zmartzone/lua-resty-openidc/README.md

           local opts = {

-            -- 1. example of a shared secret for HS??? signature verification --symmetric_key = "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa",
+            -- 1. example of a shared secret for HS??? signature verification.
+            -- The key is passed as-is to HMAC and thus may contain binary data -- and cannot be base64 or otherwise encoded.
+            --symmetric_key = "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa",
             -- in versions up to 1.6.1 this option's key would have been secret -- rather than symmetric_key